 - Tea lights are not damaged by water.
 You can submerge them in water and they will still light.
 I don’t recommend that, but it is good to know that water will not damage tea lights.

 You can store 800 tea light candles in a 5-gallon plastic bucket.
 That will give you 3,200 hours of burn time if you have the 4-hour tea lights.

 To determine how many hours of “burn time”, take an average of how many will be used at one time.
 I use 7-8 tea lights when I am using them as a stove.
 A 5-gallon bucket of 4-hour tea lights would allow me to cook indoors for 400 hours.
 Remember candles cook at a lower temperature than your stovetop so food will take longer to cook.

 The HERC candle oven takes 20 tea lights to bake at full capacity.
 That means that the 5-gallon bucket will let me bake for 160 hours inside my home.
 One bucket can go a long way to meeting our emergency fuel needs.

 How about storing tea lights in a box under the bed?
 Perhaps stash a shoebox of tea lights at the top of your closet?
 What about a seldom-used container in your pantry?

 You can fit 168 (4-hour) tea lights in a small shoebox.
-Those tea lights can provide you with 84 hours of stovetop cooking or 33 hours cooking in a HERC candle oven.
-Total cost, including a butane lighter, is only $10.50 cents.
+Those tea lights can provide you with 84 hours of stovetop cooking or 33 hours of cooking in a HERC candle oven.
+The total cost, including a butane lighter, is only $10.50 cents.
 I’d say that is a pretty good investment.

 A repurposed #10 can with a plastic lid makes a good container to store tea lights.
 I was able to fit 121 (4-hour) tea lights in this can.
 Small boxes of matches can easily fit between the candles.